k2u0s0h5i/collaborative-canvas/README.md

 ✅ **Color & Brush Controls** – Choose color and adjust stroke width
 ✅ **Eraser & Clear Canvas** – Erase smoothly or reset the board
 ✅ **User Display** – Shows connected users in real-time
-✅ **Modern UI Design** – Tool panel on the left, user list on the top-right
-✅ **Responsive Design** – Optimized for both desktop and tablets

 ---